YottaDB/YDBDoc/ProgGuide/utility.rst

 %PEEKBYNAME()
 ++++++++++++++++++

 %PEEKBYNAME() provides a stable interface to $ZPEEK() that uses control structure field names. $ZPEEK() provides a read-only mechanism to access selected fields in selected control structures in the address space of a process, including process private memory, database shared memory segments and Journal Pools.
 Although application code can call $ZPEEK() directly, such direct access must use numeric arguments that can vary from release to release.
 Access by name using %PEEKBYNAME makes application code more stable across YottaDB releases.
-For more information, refer to “$ZPEEK()”.
+For more information, refer to `$ZPEEK() <https://docs.yottadb.com/ProgrammersGuide/functions.html#zpeek>`_.
 YottaDB intends to maintain the stability of a name from release to release where that name refers to the same data item; however, we may add or obsolete names, or modify the type and size associated with existing names at our discretion, to reflect changes in the implementation.
 The format of the %PEEKBYNAME() function is:

 .. parsed-literal::
    %PEEKBYNAME(field[,regindex][,format])